 You can expect to spend even less money in small cities.
 However, you should always consider its proximity to cheap universities.

-Following basic money-saving tips will help you to stretch your money while you are in Italy.
+Following basic money-saving tips will help you stretch your money while in Italy.
 For instance, utilize public transport or eat at the university cafeteria.

 Housing